SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 You must have haxe 4.3.6 (and newer) installed.

+Also, PLEASE.
+RESTARD THE CMD AFTER SETTING EVERYTHING UP IF YOU GET THIS ERROR.

 Instll these haxelibs:

 Lime - Clone [this lime fork](https://github.com/SomeGuyWhoLovesCoding/lime), do ``haxelib dev lime [path you cloned the fork at]``, THEN do ``lime rebuild tools`` and ``lime rebuild <platform>``, and for future rebuilds you just do the same ``lime rebuild <platform>``.
 (Thanks to lavender for fixing the main loop fuckery)